The History & Future of Spina Bifida

 The first printed use of the term Spina Bifida appears in an illustration found in the textbook, Observationes Medicae, written by Dr. Nicholas Tulp in the early 1600s.
 Tulp is best remembered as the prominent doctor in Rembrandt’s painting, “The Anatomy Lesson of Dr. Tulp,” painted in 1632.
-In his textbook, Tulp describes six cases of Spina Bifida.
-The illustration depicts one of these patients, a child with a large lumbar myelomeningocele.
+In Observationes Medicae, Tulp describes six Spina Bifida cases.
+The referenced illustration depicts one of these patients, a child with a large lumbar level myelomeningocele defect.
 Tulp attempted a surgical repair of the defect, but the child soon died of infection.

 A review of the surgical history of Spina Bifida reveals that for almost 200 years, from the early 1600s to the mid 1800s, surgeons around the world attempted various surgical treatments, but eventually concluded that Spina Bifida was untreatable.
 In the late 1700s, Dr. Benjamin Bell declared Spina Bifida to be “the most fatal disease to which infancy is liable; for as yet no remedy has been discovered for it… Experience shows, however, that every attempt of this kind should be avoided for hitherto the practice has uniformly proved unsuccessful.
 The patient has either died suddenly, or in the course of a few hours after the operation.”

 Innovative doctors continued their research, developing new techniques for the treatment of Spina Bifida.
 These techniques most often included either draining or injecting various solutions into the sac.
 Though mortality rates decreased using this type of treatment, patient debilitation was significant.
 Then, in the middle of the nineteenth century, Dr. James Morton devised an iodine & glycerine solution for injection into the sac.
 News of this technique spread quickly and was used throughout Europe for the next 50 years.